Bartholomew Teeling

 Bartholomew Teeling (c.
-1774 – 24 September 1798) was an Irish military officer and nationalist who was leader of the rebel forces during the Irish Rebellion of 1798 and who carried out an act of bravery during the Battle of Collooney.
+1774 – 24 September 1798) was an Irish military officer and nationalist who was the leader of the rebel forces during the Irish Rebellion of 1798 and who carried out an act of bravery during the Battle of Collooney.
 He was captured at the Battle of Ballinamuck and subsequently executed for treason.

 Early life

 Bartholomew Teeling was born c.
 1774 in Lisburn, County Antrim, the son of a wealthy Catholic linen manufacturer.
 Growing up, Teeling was educated at the Dubordieu School in Lisburn.
 His younger brother Charles went on to be a writer.
 In 1795, the two brothers joined the Society of United Irishmen and helped cement the organisation's alliance with the Defenders.
 In County Down, their brother-in-law, John Magennis, was the "Grand Master" of the Defenders.
 In 1796, Batholomew travelled to France to encourage support for a French invasion of Ireland.

 Irish Rebellion of 1798

 Landing at Killala

 In 1798, the Irish Rebellion of 1798 against British rule in Ireland broke out.
 Teeling returned to Ireland on 22 August 1798, as an aide-de-camp to General Jean Humbert, and landed at Killala Bay between County Sligo and Mayo with a force of French troops.
 On 28 August, Humbert's men captured Castlebar and the United Irishmen subsequently established the Republic of Connacht.
 Humbert's troops, having combined forces with local rebels, pushed east through County Sligo but were halted by a cannon which government forces had installed above Union Rock near Collooney.